nxu/laravel-nestedset/README.md

 Heavily inspired by the now deprecated [Baum](https://github.com/etrepat/baum) package.

-## Theory
+## What are nested sets?
 The nested set model is a pattern for representing hierarchical data (commonly known as trees) in relational databases.
+It excels when the data changes relatively rarely.

+**The typical use cases** for this pattern include multi-level categories in online shops or complex menu systems.

 ### Classic tree structures
 Classic tree structures typically only contain a `parent_id` column to represent the parent of each node.
-This is perfectly enough to store the hierarchical structure, but it makes queries to the database very costly.
+This is perfectly enough to store the hierarchical structure, but it makes queries to the database that traverse the tree on multiple levels very costly.

 For example, to query all descendants of a single node, you need multiple, recursive queries.